evolbioinfo/goalign/docs/commands/extract.md

 This command extracts several sub-alignments from an input alignment.
 It is similar to [subseq](subseq.md), with two main differences:

 1. As input, it takes an annotation file defining the coordinates of sub-alignments to extract, and can then extract several sub-alignments in one command;
 2. Each sub-alignment may be defined as several "blocks" (~bed format blocks), potentially overlapping (even in any order).
+This may be useful if sequences are subject to ~frameshifts (see [this case](https://www.ncbi.nlm.nih.gov/protein/YP_009724389.1?from=4393&to=5324) for example).

 `extract` takes an alignment and extracts several sub-alignments from it.
 Subs-alignments are defined in an input tab separated file with the following mandatory columns: